The Line I Wish Michelle Obama Hadn't Said in Her Badass DNC Speech

 So by working together with our fellow citizens of the world, we can all keep this world great—for everyone.

-Rebecca Thering is a lifelong learner who has lived abroad in Spain, South Korea, and France.
-Valuing education and things that aren’t things, she blogs about experiences abroad, self-improvement pursuits, and her Facebook-free interview project at Rebe With a Clause.
+Rebecca Rose Thering is a lifelong learner who has lived abroad in Spain, South Korea, and France.
+She values growth mindsets, creativity, mindfulness, kindness, and gratitude.